joemulick/Saint-Paschal-Baylon-Church/README.md

 # New website for Saint Paschal Baylon Church

-This will be new website for Saint Paschal Baylon Church.
+This will be a new website for Saint Paschal Baylon Church.

 Web technologies used for this project: